VIPgamerin/Fruit-Clicker-Attribution-Docs/README.md

 © 2025 VIP Studios.

-You are not allowed to modify ir share this file in any way posible.
+You are not allowed to modify or share this file in any way posible.